-If both parents are eligible for CFRA leave but are employed by the same employer, that employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12-month period between the two parents.
+If both parents are eligible for CFRA or NPLA leave but are employed by the same employer, that employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12 month period between the two parents.
+The employer may, but is not required to, grant simultaneous leave to both of the employees.
 The employer may not limit their entitlement to CFRA leave for any other qualifying purpose.
 For example, parents employed by the same employer each may take 12 weeks of CFRA leave if needed to care for a child with a serious health condition.
 If the parents are unmarried, they may have different family care leave rights under FMLA.
-If both parents are eligible for NPLA leave but are employed by the same employer, that employer may limit the leave to a combined total of 12 workweeks in a 12-month period between the two parents.
-The employer may, but is not required to, grant simultaneous leave to both of the employees.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12945.2 and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.
+Reference: Sections 12945.2-and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601, 2611, 2612; and 29 C.F.R. § 825.